-No. of Mem bers Committee Execut ive Direct or (ED) Non- executiv e Director (NED) Independe nt Director (ID) Commit tee Charter Functions Key Responsibilities Power Executive 1 2 Yes Executive Committee members, a majority Philippines.
-The Executive Commauthority granted by of the Board, shall members on such competence of the Etime to time be deleggin accordance with the with respect to-Approval of any a approval is also required.
-The filling of vacare Executive Committee, The amendment or reof new By-Laws; The amendment or Board of Directors who amenable or repealable.
-The distribution of case the exercise of postexclusively to other conformittee shall consecutive Committee shall fix it of the Executive Commof its powers shall not for its validity and effect the Board of Director redefine the powers actions of the Executive Commof its powers shall not for its validity and effect of the Board of Director redefine the powers actions of the Executive Commof its powers of the Executive Commof its powers shall not for its validity and effect of the Board of Director redefine the powers actions of the Executive Commof its powers of the Executive Commof its powers shall not for its validity and effect of the Board of Director redefine the powers of the Executive Commof its powers of the Executive Commof its powers shall not for its validity and effect of the Board of Director redefine the powers of the Executive Commof its powers of the Executive Commof its powers of the Executive Commof its powers shall not for its validity and effect of the Board of Director redefine the powers of the Executive Commof its powers of the Executive Commof its powers of the Executive Commof its powers shall not for its validity and effect of the Board of Director redefine the powers of the Executive Commof its powers shall not for its validity and effect of the Board of Director redefine the powers of the Executive Commof its powers shall not for its validity and effect of the Board of Director redefine the powers of the Executive Commof its validity and effect of the Board of Director redefine the powers of the Executive Commof its validity and effect of the Board of Director redefine the powers of the Executive nittee, in accordant the Board, or during act by majority vo specific matters are Corporation's By-ction for which ared; acted to the Executive Corporation's By-ction for which ared; acted of By-Laws or arepeal of any resonich by its express to be; and wers delegated by its express to be maittee, if any.
-The members of the trequire ratification are the members of the trequire ratification for the Executive Coive Committee shall rectors at the members of the Executive Coive Committee shall rectors at the members of the Executive Coive Committee shall rectors at the members of the Executive Coive Committee shall rectors at the members of the Executive Coive Committee shall rectors at the members of third the Board hts or acts of third itizens of the ace with the ace with the attendence of all its within the as may from a Committee Laws, except shareholders' and or in the adoption alution of the erms is not so by the Board and the Executive acture.
-An actual hinthe scope and or approval accommittee.
-All all be reported eting thereof abject to the of Directors; parties shall Audit 1 2 Yes Audit and Risk Con members, and at le Independent Director chair the Audit Comm an adequate unde auditing principles in financial manageme ast one of whom The Independent nittee.
-Each memb rstanding of acco general and of the shall be an Director shall ber shall have bunting and Corporation's particular.
+No. of Members Committee Execut ive Non- executiv Independe Commit tee Functions Key Power Committee Direct or (ED) e Director (NED) nt Director (ID) Charter runctions Responsibilities rowei Executive 1 2 Yes Executive Committee members, a majority Philippines.
+The Executive Commauthority granted by of the Board, shall members on such competence of the Etime to time be deleggin accordance with the with respect to-Approval of any a approval is also requiful The filling of vacar Executive Committee, The amendment or so finew By-Laws; The amendment or Board of Directors who amenable or repealable.
+The distribution of cast the distribution of cast the Executive Committee shall fix it of the Executive Commof its powers shall not for its validity and effect the Board of Director redefine the powers actions of the Executive Committee shall fix it of the Board of Director redefine the powers actions of the Executive Committee shall of provided that, no rig be affected by any su nittee, in accordant the Board, or during act by majority verspecific matters are Corporation's By action for which ared; action for which ared; action for which ared; action for which ared; action for any resonation by its express to a color, and a committees, if any.
+The members of the stitute a quorum.
+It is own rules of process own at any time for the Executive Continuities and may be sufficiently the Board this or acts of third act revision or altered citizens of the conce with the conce with the conce with the concept of all its within the committee committee committee committee concept of all its within the committee concept of the Audit 1 2 Yes Audit and Risk Con- members, and at le Independent Director chair the Audit Comm an adequate unde auditing principles in financial management particular. ast one of whom The Independent nittee.
+Each memb rstanding of acco general and of the shall be an Director shall per shall have ounting and Corporation's